 Nationally scarce (Nb) on sea cliffs and rocky hillsides, along the coasts of southern and western Britain.
-In Hampshire and on the Isle of Wight probably still frequent on chalk cliffs on the south side of the Isle of Wight, between the Needles and Ventnor.
+Resident on chalk cliffs on the south side of the Isle of Wight, around Freshwater, St Catherine's Point and the Ventnor area.
+There is a single record from the New Forest in 2006, which requires validation.
 Wingspan 35-40 mm.
 The most likely confusion species is

 White-line Dart E. tritici, but in Square-spot Dart the region beyond the postmedian line is almost without markings and nearly always lacks any trace of the wedge-shaped marks which are so often a feature of White-line Dart (MBGBI Vol 9), however some individuals can be separated only by dissection of the genitalia.
 Larva feeds on herbaceous plants such as Common Rock-rose and Lady's Bedstraw, over-wintering as an egg or small larva.